Hey, Hurston/Wright—What About Black Trans Lives?

 Advertisement

-R29Unbothered has reached out to Hurston/Wright for comment and is awaiting response.
+R29Unbothered reached out to the Hurston/Wright Foundation and received the following statement:

+"Since our inception, Hurston/Wright Foundation has supported the discovery, mentorship, and celebration of ALL Black writers.
+The name of our organization honors two Black writers who held strong differences of opinion.
+Zora Neale Hurston and Richard Wright were at odds over many issues.
+But our founders celebrated these differences, in an effort to make us a stronger voice for all Black writers.
+No creative movement (no significant advancement for justice in the world) has proceeded without the inclusive participation of people, all people, who need their voice amplified.
+The history and future of Black writers depends on it.
+This is something we recognize, celebrate, and unequivocally affirm.

+We understand and respect the voices of our LGBTQ+ community over the last week.
+We are recommitting to apply an equity lens – which includes gender diversity – in our award selection process to ensure to the best of our ability that we do not contribute to any manner of systemic discrimination in the future.
+As we learn more, we will inform the Black literary community about our plan of action."

 Receiving the North Star Award—the foundation's highest honor—is @ChimamandaReal!
 North Star Award recipients are individuals whose writing and/or service to the #WritingCommunity serves as a beacon of brilliant accomplishment and as an inspiration to others. pic.twitter.com/ehdSu8xzrS— ✍🏾 Hurston/Wright Foundation for Black Writers (@HurstonWright) September 20, 2021